The HUD-1 Settlement Statement

 Overview of the HUD-1 Form

-To better understand the HUD-1 settlement statement, here is a line-by-line overview of the most important sections of the form.
+To better understand the HUD-1 settlement statement, here is a line-by-line summary of the most critical sections of the form.

 Section L, Settlement Charges: Lines 700-1400